-If your loved one has been killed as the result of someone else’s negligence, attorney Rocky Walton can help you pursue justice with a wrongful death lawsuit at his Arlington, TX, practice.
+If your loved one has been killed as the result of someone else’s negligence, wrongful death attorney Rocky Walton can help you pursue justice with a lawsuit at his Arlington, TX, practice.
 Cases of wrongful death can be especially traumatic to loved ones as it is usually unexpected.
 If surviving family members relied on the deceased person to provide financial support, the death can be even more catastrophic.
 Contact our office today to make your appointment and learn more.
+We understand there is no amount of money that can take the place of your lost loved one, but holding the responsible party accountable can provide the closure your family needs to face their future.

 In Texas, wrongful death compensation is limited to the spouse, children, and parents.
 Siblings and grandparents are not eligible for compensation.
 Each eligible person’s compensation depends on their closeness to the deceased person and how much financial support they could have reasonably anticipated receiving from the deceased person.
 Generally, the compensation awards are not equal among the beneficiaries.